haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Languages — Challenge 4 (1,100 XP)
 Amorphous.
 The pudding can move through a space as narrow as 1 inch wide without squeezing.
 Corrosive Form.
 A creature that touches the pudding or hits it with a melee attack while within 5 feet of it takes 4 (1d8) acid damage.
 Any nonmagical weapon made of metal or wood that hits the pudding corrodes.
 After dealing damage, the weapon takes a permanent and cumulative −1 penalty to damage rolls.
 If its penalty drops to −5, the weapon is destroyed.
 Nonmagical
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 337

 action to pull a creature or object out of the cube.
 Doing so requires a successful DC 12 Strength check, and the creature making the attempt takes 10 (3d6) acid damage.
 The cube can hold only one Large creature or up to four Medium or smaller creatures inside it at a time.